kubernetes-csi/external-resizer/README.md

 * `--master <url>`: Master URL to build a client config from.
 When omitted, default token provided by Kubernetes will be used.
 This option is useful only when the external-resizer does not run as a Kubernetes pod, e.g. for debugging.
 Either this or `--kubeconfig` needs to be set if the external-resizer is being run out of cluster.

+* `--metrics-address`: (deprecated) The TCP network address where the prometheus metrics endpoint will run (example: `:8080` which corresponds to port 8080 on local host).
+The default is empty string, which means metrics endpoint is disabled.

 * `--version`: Prints current external-resizer version and quits.

 * All glog / klog arguments are supported, such as `-v <log level>` or `-alsologtostderr`.

+### HTTP endpoint

+The external-resizer optionally exposes an HTTP endpoint at address:port specified by `--http-endpoint` argument.
+When set, these two paths are exposed:

+* Metrics path, as set by `--metrics-path` argument (default is `/metrics`).
+* Leader election health check at `/healthz/leader-election`.
+It is recommended to run a liveness probe against this endpoint when leader election is used to kill external-resizer leader that fails to connect to the API server to renew its leadership.
+See https://github.com/kubernetes-csi/csi-lib-utils/issues/66 for details.

 ## Community, discussion, contribution, and support